jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.12 - 2013/5/31
+* Much better efficiency and smoothness for IE8 and lower.

 ### v1.16.11 - 2013/5/31
-* Fixed a default height issue in IE8.
+* Fixed a default height issue in IE8 and lower.

 ### v1.16.10 - 2013/5/30
 * Dropped scrollHeight for scrollTop.
 This fixed a height problem relating to padding.
 (Fixes #70)